MechanicsDSL/mechanicsdsl/docs/index.rst

 License
 -------

 MechanicsDSL is released under the MIT License.
-See :doc:`license` for details.
+See :doc:`project/license` for details.

 Citation
 --------